IsCoffeeTho/42-Born2BeRoot/README.md

 The Subject requires you to have your hostname as `<intra-username>42`.
 It is recommened to leave the **Domain Name** blank as the machine will auto generate a domain name.

+### Setup Sequence
 Every linux has a permissions system for security of access.
 The root user has access to everything, so make sure you keep this password safe.
+The Subject states
+> • Your password has to expire every 30 days.
+> • The minimum number of days allowed before the modification of a password willbe set to 2.
+> •The user has to receive a warning message 7 days before their password expires.
+> •Your password must be at least 10 characters long.
+It must contain an uppercaseletter and a number.
+> Also, it must not contain more than 3 consecutive identical characters.
+> • The password must not include the name of the user.
+> • The following rule does not apply to the root password: The password must haveat least 7 characters that are not part of the former password.
+> • Of course, your root password has to comply with this policy.

-When creating the user, you can make the `Full name for the new user:` anything you like however the `Username for your account:` must be `<inta-username>`.
+When creating the 'user' the `Full name for the new user:` can be anything you like,
+However the `Username for your account:` must be your `<inta-username>`.

 ## Coming Soon